trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 `libstdc++` (`gcc`s `c++` template library) uses atomic operations in various containers.
 For example `<string>` uses atomics to implement copy-on-write semantics.
-Naturally `patchelf` uses a bit of `std::String` as well.
+Naturally `patchelf` uses a bit of `std::string` as well.
 Thus it's expected to use a bit of atomics like `__atomic_fetch_add()` builtin.

-Each architecture implements atomics in slightly different ways: some an get away with a single instruction.
-Some require quite a bit fo code.
+Each architecture implements atomics in a slightly different way: some get away with a single instruction, some require quite a bit of code.
 Let's have a look at `x86_64` and `aarch64` to see how close they are.

 I'll use the very `/nix/store/c7qmp1dgqf3hh4fjw74y2k662nmaslcy-xgcc-12.3.0/include/c++/12.3.0/ext/atomicity.h:66`